 This message is solely for jurors summoned for jury service in Snohomish County.
 For information on how other court calendars are impacted please return to the Superior Court home page and review the Emergency Order regarding Court Operations.
-All jury trials are canceled through July 3, 2020.
-If you were summoned for jury duty for a date prior to July 3, 2020, your jury service is complete and no further action is required from you.
-Jury trials are tentatively scheduled to resume beginning July 6, 2020.
 To see if your term date is going forward please refer to the “Reporting Instructions – Action Required” box on the top portion of your jury summons.
 If you are seeking to be postponed or excused from jury duty please see the back of the juror questionnaire or you can submit your request online at www.snohomishcountywa.gov/jq.
 If you have any questions, you can e-mail us at Jury@snoco.org

 Snohomish County Clerk’s Office and Superior Court have received reports of citizens receiving telephone calls and emails from individuals who claim to be law enforcement or court staff demanding immediate payment of a fine to avoid an arrest warrant for failure to appear for jury duty.
 Please be assured staff of Snohomish County Superior Court or the Clerk’s office will NEVER ask past or prospective jurors for financial data such as credit card numbers, bank account numbers, or Social Security numbers and will NEVER demand the payment of a fine.
 If you receive such a telephone call you should contact law enforcement immediately.

 The Snohomish County Clerk’s Office summonses jurors for Superior Court and the four divisions of District Court (Cascade, Everett, Evergreen, and South) within Snohomish County.
 Approximately 57,000 jurors are summoned annually.

 For your convenience, we encourage you to fill out your Juror Questionnaire online.